kumarlalapet/katacoda-scenarios/imply-manager-on-azure/step5.md

     The chart will take a few moments to deploy, after which you will be presented with information on how to access your cluster.

+    NOTE - this will take 5 mins in Azure

 2. Verify pods

     Once the chart is deployed.
 Issue the below command to verify the pods.